simulkade/simulkadeblog/output/stories/about.md

 + *Marital status*: Married, [one child](/Aida_met_papa.JPG)
 ---
 ## Profile
 I am a Chemical and Petroleum Engineering graduate with several years of experience in the modeling and simulation of [upstream](https://en.wikipedia.org/wiki/Upstream_%28petroleum_industry%29) and [downstream](https://en.wikipedia.org/wiki/Downstream_%28petroleum_industry%29) oil and gas processes.
-Besides working with [commercial simulators](https://en.wikipedia.org/wiki/List_of_chemical_process_simulators), I have developed prototype computer tools for the modeling and simulation of multicomponent multiphase flow in porous media and [phase equilibrium](https://en.wikipedia.org/wiki/Vapor%E2%80%93liquid_equilibrium) computations.
-I have designed and conducted core-flooding experiments for [enhanced oil recovery](https://en.wikipedia.org/wiki/Enhanced_oil_recovery), including [water](http://petrowiki.org/Waterflooding), [gas](http://petrowiki.org/PEH%3AImmiscible_Gas_Injection_in_Oil_Reservoirs), [polymer](http://petrowiki.org/Polymer_waterflooding), and [foam](http://petrowiki.org/Foam_behavior_in_porous_media) flooding.
-My main interest are [exergy](https://en.wikipedia.org/wiki/Exergy) analysis of the energy conversion processes and investigation of various physical and chemical interactions (fluid-fluid, rock-fluid) in flow of [multiphase fluids in porous media](https://en.wikipedia.org/wiki/Fluid_flow_through_porous_media).
+Besides working with [commercial simulators](https://en.wikipedia.org/wiki/List_of_chemical_process_simulators), I have developed prototype computer tools for the modeling and simulation of multicomponent [phase equilibrium](https://en.wikipedia.org/wiki/Vapor%E2%80%93liquid_equilibrium) and multiphase flow in porous media.
+During my PhD, I used the concept of [exergy](https://en.wikipedia.org/wiki/Exergy) to devise and develop a procedure for the [life-cycle-assessment](https://en.wikipedia.org/wiki/Life-cycle_assessment) of zero-emission fossil fuel recovery.
+As a post-doc researcher, I worked on the application of nanotechnology in the enhanced oil recovery.
+I have designed and conducted experiments in different scales, including production and stabilization of colloidal suspensions to high-pressure/high-temperature core-flooding experiments for [EOR](https://en.wikipedia.org/wiki/Enhanced_oil_recovery).
+My scientific passion is the [exergy](https://en.wikipedia.org/wiki/Exergy) analysis of the energy conversion processes.
+My other interest is the investigation of various physical and chemical interactions (fluid-fluid, rock-fluid) in the flow of [multiphase fluids in porous media](https://en.wikipedia.org/wiki/Fluid_flow_through_porous_media).
 I am also interested in numerical methods and computer programming, fluid phase equilibria, and [process simulation](https://en.wikipedia.org/wiki/Process_simulation) and optimization.

 ---